-Another risk factor is the number of passengers in the car.
-Research has shown limiting the number of passengers with teen drivers helps reduce the number of fatalities.
-A national study of 15 to 17 year old drivers showed fatal crashes were 21% lower when zero passengers were allowed and 7% lower when one passenger was allowed.
-This was compared to when two passengers are allowed, according to Graduated Licensing Laws and Fatal Crashes of Teenage Drivers: A National Study.
+- Passengers: Research shows that limiting the number of passengers with teen drivers reduces the number of fatalities.
+A national study of teen drivers showed that fatal crashes were 21% lower when zero passengers were present and 7% lower when only one passenger was allowed.
+This was compared to when two passengers are present, according to Graduated Licensing Laws and Fatal Crashes of Teenage Drivers: A National Study.

 How distracted driving impacts car insurance rates

-Some states, like Kansas, can charge you with reckless driving.
-This could make it difficult when you are applying for a job and certainly can affect you when shopping around for car insurance.
-With any points added to your license, this could cause your car insurance rates to increase.
+In some states, like Kansas, the police can charge you with reckless driving if you are distracted.
+This type of charge could make it difficult when applying for a job and certainly can affect you when shopping for car insurance, potentially causing your car insurance rates to increase.

 On a national level, distracted driving has caused insurance premiums to increase 16% since 2011, according to The Center for Policy and Research.

 Distracted driving can easily cause accidents or even cause you to put a little more pressure on the gas.
 And driving while intoxicated can certainly cause distractions.
 According to data obtained from Quadrant Information Services, here’s how several common incidents can affect your car insurance rates.